cwarden45/DTC_Scripts/23andMe/Ancestry_plus_1000_Genomes/README.md

 While this was a main goal of trying to check the more specific 1000 Genomes frequencies, I don't think those results are absolutely conclusive (I don't really see extremely clear evidence for SNPs within the 23andMe 90% confidence African ancestry segments are only high frequency in the current African AFR population; however, all SNPs within the segments are not informative, for example).

 However, the *Genes For Good* results did indicate "West Asian and North African Ancestry was often assigned to some portions of individuals who appear to actually have European ancestry and vice-versa", and the part of African also varies with my [DNA.land](https://dna.land/) predictions (being North African instead of Sub-Saharan African, so I can see some evidence that the part of Africa may indeed not be precise).
 On the other hand, the [GENOtation](http://genotation.stanford.edu/) Hapmap2 chromosome painting seems more limited (just European and African), but chr9 and chr14 are painted with African ancestry.
+[GEDmatch](https://genesis.gedmatch.com/login1.php) also has some ancestry prediction under "Admixture (heritage)" results for various reference sets: to give two examples, I have some noticable African ancestry on chr15 and chr18 (with an overall estimation of 3.6% African) with the "MDLP K11 Modern" model, and I have some noticeable W-African ancestry on slightly differnet parts of chr15 and chr18 (with an overall estimation of 2.9% W-African) with the "HarappaWorld" model.

 *If I export the 90% confidence predictions, these are the parts that are supposed to be of African Ancestry*: